Bounding Into Halloween Night 2: ‘The Exorcist’ And ‘Possession’ Invade Your Soul

 Possession takes place in West Berlin.
 It start off when spy Mark (the always competent Sam Neill) returns home from his latest espionage gig to find his wife, Anna (Isabelle Adjani) demanding a divorce.
 Mark unwillingly moves out, and leaves their son, Bob (Michael Hogben), with Anna and then proceeds to go drink like a fish for many days.

-After blowing off some boozy steam, he returns to his former apartment to find that Bob there alone, and has obviously been left for a long period of time.
-When Anna returns, Mark insists on staying with them, loath to leave Bob alone with her.
+After blowing off some boozy steam, he returns to his former apartment to find that Bob there alone, and obviously left for a long period of time.
+When Anna returns, Mark insists on staying with them, loath to leave Bob with her.
 She runs off her boyfriend’s house in the middle of the night, and then calls home to tell Mark that she’s staying with him.

 RELATED: Dante’s Weekend Double: “September Of The Living Dead” Is Going Off The Rails On A Crazy ‘Train To Busan’ And Then To ‘The Return Of The Living Dead’